Marco-Puig/ChiselEngine/README.md

 name lookup, and the native `Animator` procedural API.
 Script code does not own scene nodes; native C++ retains ownership and controls their lifetime.

-The single `Game/game.lua` entry point registers a continuous rotation through the native animator.
-Lua load, syntax, and callback errors are written to the `[Lua]` log channel and do not terminate the process.
-Input, physics, rendering, and arbitrary object ownership remain native until stable script-facing APIs are defined.
+Lua load, syntax, and callback errors are written to the `[Lua]` log channel.
-3. **Create**: Edit `Game/game.lua` to implement gameplay behavior without changing the native game loop.
+The current API intentionally focuses on scene construction, transforms, animation, lights, skyboxes, and basic rigid-body creation.
+Input, OpenXR actions, rendering internals, and arbitrary object ownership remain native until stable script-facing APIs are defined.

 When an OpenXR runtime and headset are available, the engine creates an OpenGL OpenXR session, locates both eye views, renders each eye into its swapchain, and submits a projection layer.